ytmytm/Pi1551/docs/PI1551-TODO.md

 + (done) bitfire loader, it requires that 1551 porta bits on input are pulled high when other end is high-z - but RPi pullups are not sufficient
   (it also requires that status bits can switch direction but that was already handled in tcbm2sd) (external pullups to 3.3V on DIO1-8 required - just in case they should be on all lines: ST0/ST1/DAV/ACK)
-- 'VDC Challenge' (and some other gfx slideshows) use HYPALOAD7 fastloader, that relies on timing.
++ (done) 'VDC Challenge' (and some other gfx slideshows) use HYPALOAD7 fastloader, that relies on timing.
    Root cause: phase of `Update(16)` vs 6502 halves + 2nd-half stretch for HYPALOAD7 poll window.
    Fix: `Update(16)` after 1st half only; busy-loop delay after 2nd `Step()`; strict 1MHz SYSTIMER (see Emulate1551).